 “She pulled a fast one on us… I guess sometimes you have to wait for someone to leave the room to say how great they are,” Meryl Streep said at Nora Ephron’s memorial service in New York City in 2012.
 The beloved renaissance woman passed away at the age of 71 after a battle with leukemia that she’d kept hidden from everyone except a few close friends and family members.

-Ephron left us far too soon, but her legacy lives on through her films, her writing and her words of wisdom that are just as relevant in 2017 as they were when she bestowed them upon us decades ago.
+Ephron left us far too soon, but her legacy lives on through her films, her writing and her words of wisdom that are just as relevant today as they were when she bestowed them upon us decades ago.

-As we approach what would have been her 76th birthday on May 19, we still miss Nora Ephron as much as ever.
+As we approach her birthday on May 19, we still miss Nora Ephron as much as ever.
 Few people wear quite as many hats throughout a lifetime as she did.
 Ephron was a journalist, playwright, novelist, essayist, screenwriter, director and producer.
 She was also a trailblazer who refused to be knocked down, and she encouraged other women to do the same and be the “heroines” in their own lives.

 Why do we still miss Nora Ephron so much?
 Let us count the ways.